Bostonhacks/bostonhacks-api/docs/gettingstarted_developer.md

 ## DB

 Deployment database is a PostgreSQL instance hosted on Supabase.
 Although Supabase has an API, we don't use this as Supabase might not be the best option in the future, so the only code to change if a migration occurs is the database URI.

+Azure Blob Storage is used for file storage and the `.env.example` file should have the required environment variables to connect to the Azure Blob Storage account.
+If you change the file storage provider, you can change the Application controller and env files in CI/CD to match.

 <br/>